 The second column of Table 4 presents analogous estimates where the outcome variable is instead an indicator for delayed claiming determined by whether the expected claiming age exceeds both the expected retirement age and what is now the earliest claiming age, 62.
-We restrict the sample to those 118 respondents who report an expected retirement age of no more than 70, currently the highest claiming age with an actuarial adjustment, and who report values for all of the predictor variables.
+We restrict the sample to those 185 respondents who report an expected retirement age of less than 70, currently the highest claiming age with an actuarial adjustment, and who report values for all of the predictor variables.
 For sake of comparison, the best linear predictor of the chance of delayed claiming in the first scenario is also estimated using this restricted sample, with results reported in the third column.

 Consider again the predictor variables describing the expected returned to delayed claiming.
-Unlike the previous case, we expect that higher expected returns from a one year delay will be positively associated this delayed claiming indicator.
+Unlike the previous case, we expect that higher expected returns from a one year delay will be positively associated with this delayed claiming indicator.
 After all, it should be these expected returns or, more precisely, the expected returns to the preceding one year delay, that induce responses to expect to delay in the first place.
 In contrast, those who expect to immediately claim benefits upon retirement may be doing so precisely because they expect low returns.
-The estimated coefficients, which are relatively small and imprecisely estimated, do not support this argument.
+The estimated coefficient, while relatively small and imprecisely estimated, supports this argument.

-The estimated coefficient on survival probability is similarly unsupportive of the basic prediction on mortality risk and delayed claiming.
+In stark contrast to the comparable finding from the hypothetical choice response, the estimated coefficient on survival probability is unsupportive of the basic prediction on mortality risk and delayed claiming.
 The estimated coefficients on the time preference indicators, however, are relatively precisely estimated, are of the predicted sign, and are monotonically decreasing as predicted.
 Finally, as one would hope given the experimental design, the coefficients on the information treatment indicators are much less precisely estimated than in the BLPs of the hypothetical choices.